-The following evidence is not admissible in a civil or criminal proceeding involving alleged sexual misconduct:

-- (1) evidence offered to prove that a victim engaged in other sexual behavior; or - (2) evidence offered to prove a victim's sexual predisposition.
+- (a) The following evidence is not admissible in a civil or criminal proceeding involving alleged sexual misconduct: - (1) evidence offered to prove that a victim engaged in other sexual behavior; or - (2) evidence offered to prove a victim's sexual predisposition. - (b) There shall be exceptions for admissibility of the victim's sexual behavior or predisposition.
+They are: - (1) The Court may admit the following evidence in a criminal case:

-B. Exceptions.

-- (1) Criminal Cases.
-The court may admit the following evidence in a criminal case: - a. evidence of specific instances of a victim's sexual behavior, if offered to prove that someone other than the defendant was the source of semen, injury, or other physical evidence; - b. evidence of specific instances of a victim's sexual behavior with respect to the person accused of the sexual misconduct, if offered by the defendant to prove consent or if offered by the prosecutor; and - c. evidence whose exclusion would violate the defendant's constitutional rights. - (2) Civil Cases.
-In a civil case, the court may admit evidence offered to prove a victim's sexual behavior or sexual predisposition if its probative value substantially outweighs the danger of harm to any victim and of unfair prejudice to any party.
-The court may admit evidence of a victim's reputation only if the victim has placed it in controversy.
+A. evidence of specific instances of a victim's sexual behavior, if offered to prove that someone other than the defendant was the source of semen, injury, or other physical evidence;

+B. evidence of specific instances of a victim's sexual behavior with respect to the person accused of the sexual misconduct, if offered by the defendant to prove consent or if offered by the prosecutor; and

+C. evidence whose exclusion would violate the defendant's constitutional rights.
-C. Procedure to Determine Admissibility.

-- (1) Motion.
-If a party intends to offer evidence under Section 412(b), the party must: - a.
-File a motion that specifically describes the evidence and states the purpose for which it is to be offered; - b.
-Do so at least 14 days before trial unless the court, for good cause, sets a different time; - c.
-Serve the motion on all parties; and - d.
-Notify the victim or, when appropriate, the victim's guardian or representative.

-(2) Hearing.
-Before admitting evidence under this rule, the court must conduct an in camera hearing and give the victim and parties a right to attend and be heard.
-Unless the court orders otherwise, the motion, related materials, and the record of the hearing must be and remain sealed.
+- (2) In a civil case, the Court may admit evidence offered to prove a victim's sexual behavior or sexual predisposition if its probative value substantially outweighs the danger of harm to any victim and of unfair prejudice to any party.
+The Court may admit evidence of a victim's reputation only if the victim has placed it in controversy. - (c) Procedure to Determine Admissibility. - (1) Motion.
+If a party intends to offer evidence under Section 412(b), the party must: - A. File a motion that specifically describes the evidence and states the purpose for which it is to be offered: - B. Do so at least fourteen (14) days before trial unless the Court, for good cause, sets a different time: - C. Serve the motion on all parties; and - D. Notify the victim or, when appropriate, the victim's guardian or representative. - (2) Hearing.
+Before admitting evidence under this rule, the Court must conduct an in camera hearing and give the victim and parties a right to attend and be heard.
+Unless the Court orders otherwise, the motion, related materials, and the record of the hearing must be and remain sealed. - (d) In this Section, "victim" includes an alleged victim.